 - How to Enable Restricted Mode in YouTube

-- How to Remove YouTube Offline Videos
+- Remove YouTube Offline Videos

 - How to Adjust YouTube Video Playback Speed